 In 2019, health authorities alarmed diaper manufacturers about the number of toxic substances contained in baby diapers.
-Indeed, the National Health Security Agency (ANSES) had noted on the basis of an analysis that these products, even though designed for the fragile skin of babies, had allergenic, carcinogenic and reprotoxic substances.
-They then ordered the manufacturers and distributors of baby diapers to correct the situation within a fixed period.
+Indeed, the National Health Security Agency (ANSES) had noted on the basis of an analysis that these products, although designed for the fragile skin of babies, had allergenic, carcinogenic and reprotoxic substances.
+They then ordered the manufacturers and distributors of baby diapers to correct the situation within a set deadline.
 Information that has cause for concern for parents, who cannot do without diapers for the first years of their child.
-Fortunately, alternatives exist such as ecological layers.
+Fortunately, there are alternatives such as ecological layers.

 Eco-friendly diapers: an alternative to traditional disposable diapers